gavinconran/ArtNet/ArtNet_Supporting_Documentation/03_Newton/README.md

-# Newton / Hamilton
-Classical Mechanics

-# Schrödinger
-Quantum Mechanics

-# Lagrange
-Constrained Optimisation

-# Boltzmann / Feynman
+# Newton / Lagrange / Hamilton / Schrödinger / Boltzmann / Feynman
-Statistical Mechanics
+A revision/background paper covering the mathematics and algorithms relating to Classical, Quantum and Statistical Mechanics.

+The code for the majority of plots found in the paper can be found in the CodeForImages folder.